mbugni/OneDriveGUIFlatpak/README.md

 The first build can take 5 minutes, it depends on your machine performances.
 It install the app, making it available for your user in the system.

-*NOTE:* if you want to install the app system wide, remove the `--user` option and the use `sudo` command.
+*NOTE:* if you want to install the app system wide, remove the `--user` option and prepend `sudo` in the above commands.

 ### 3 - Run the app
 You can run the OneDriveGUI launching it from your favorite desktop, or manually by using the `flatpak` command: